 There is a clear moral, social and economic case for why equality and diversity matter.
 Knowing your community and responding to its diverse needs is at the heart of effective public service delivery.

-Diversity in TV and the media is a top priority for us at Channel 4.
+Diversity in TV, the media – and the United Kingdom as a whole – is a top priority for us at Channel 4.
 A key part of our remit is to appeal to people whatever their culture, nationality, religious persuasion, physical and mental ability, sexual orientation, gender, race or age.

-From 'Desmond's', the first black sitcom first broadcast by Channel 4 in 1989, to our coverage of the World Para Athletics Championships in 2017, Channel 4 has brought previously neglected experiences and perspectives into the mainstream.
+From 'Desmond's', the first black sitcom first broadcast by Channel 4 in 1989, to our groundbreaking coverage of the Paralympic Games, Channel 4 has brought previously neglected experiences and perspectives into the mainstream.
 Today, the story continues.

-Our commitment extends to helping our partners and suppliers become more confident in diversity.
-For example, in 2018 we launched a guide for the TV sector on employing disabled talent, providing Indies and other partners with a one-stop-shop on the business case through to the practicalities.
+Our commitment also extends to helping our partners and suppliers become more confident in inclusion and diversity.
+For example, in 2018 we launched a guide for the TV sector on employing disabled talent, to provide indies and other partners with a one-stop-shop on the business case through to the practicalities.